nebari-dev/nebari/docs/source/02_get_started/02_setup.md

 ### Initialize Kubernetes cluster

-The following command will initialise a cluster using Minikube with 2 CPUs and 4Gb of RAM, where Docker is the chosen driver.
+The following command will download a Docker image of around 500Mb in size and initialise a cluster with 2 CPUs and 4Gb of RAM, with Docker as the chosen driver.

 ```bash
 minikube start --cpus 2 --memory 4096 --driver=docker